Gopakumar-Vafa Invariants and the Emergent String Conjecture: Discussion

 \section{Discussion}

 In this paper, we have seen perfect agreement between the rate of growth of GV invariants along certain rays in the charge lattice and the values of the triple intersection numbers for a large class of Calabi-Yau manifolds.
-This agreement conforms exactly to the expectations of the Emergent String Conjecture, and thus this paper provides strong evidence in favor of this conjecture based on topological invariants of Calabi-Yau manifolds.
+This agreement conforms exactly to the expectations of the Emergent String Conjecture, and thus our work provides strong evidence in favor of this conjecture based on topological invariants of Calabi-Yau manifolds.

-To turn this around, our paper has also uncovered strong constraints on certain GV invariants from the Emergent String Conjecture, just as previous work has led to strong constraints on GV invariants from the tower/sublattice WGC \cite{Alim:2021vhs, Gendler:2022ztv}.
+To turn this around, our work shows that the Emergent String Conjecture places strong constraints on certain GV invariants, just as previous work has uncovered strong constraints on GV invariants from the tower/sublattice WGC \cite{Alim:2021vhs, Gendler:2022ztv}.
 Hopefully, the Swampland program will someday yield rigorous predictions that can be tested experimentally, but it is encouraging that it has already given us rigorous, precise, and testable predictions for Calabi-Yau geometry.
 So far, the Emergent String Conjecture (and the sublattice WGC) have passed these tests with flying colors.

 We also found compelling bottom-up evidence for the Emergent String Conjecture by studying curved paths in the vector multiplet moduli spaces of 5d supergravities.
 Such paths lead to precisely the scaling behavior of gauge couplings for particles and strings that we would expect after circle compactification of a six-dimensional string theory.